Dual Language / Two Way Bilingual Programs

 Dual Language Programs FAQ

-What languages are available in BPS dual language programs?Currently, BPS offers dual language programs in Spanish/English, in selected elementary schools and in one high schools.
+What languages are available in BPS dual language programs?Currently, BPS offers dual language programs in Spanish/English in selected elementary schools and in one high schools.
+We also offer Haitian Creole/English programming at the Mattahunt Elementary School.
+In addition, we also have an American Sign Language (ASL)/English dual language program at the Horace Mann School for the Deaf.

 Are dual language programs the same as two-way immersion programs?Yes, dual language programs as defined in BPS are also known as two-way immersion programs.